 Search & Explore

 We’re always working to update the types of photos and videos you see in Search & Explore to better tailor it to you.
-For example, we may show you photos liked by people whose posts you’ve liked or posts that are liked by a large number of people in the Instagram community.
+Posts are selected automatically based on things like the people you follow or the posts you like.

 If you see a post in Search & Explore, it doesn’t mean that everyone else is seeing it.
 We’re always working to update the types of posts you see in Search & Explore to better tailor it to you.
 For example, we may show you photos and videos that people you follow have liked or are liked by a large number of people.

 If your account is set to private, only your approved followers will be able to see photos you've shared in Search & Explore.

 Instagram saves searches in Search & Explore to make it easier for you to find your favorite accounts and hashtags again quickly.
 To clear your search history:

 - Tap (iPhone) or (Android) in the top right.